kelloggm/cs-490-website/project-deliverable.md

 ### Submission Instructions

 #### Code and documentation
  After you have pushed all of your code (and documentation) to your team's GitHub repository, create [a release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) on GitHub, and apply the tag version `final-submission`.
 After your release is created, you'll find that there is now a `.zip` that can be downloaded from GitHub that contains a snapshot of your entire repository.
-Download this zip file, unpack it, and follow the instructions that you provided in your README to double-check that the course staff will be able to run your project (this step is handy to make sure that you didn't forget to include some key files in git).
+Download this zip file, unpack it, and follow the instructions that you provided in your README to double-check that the course staff will be able to run your project locally (this step is handy to make sure that you didn't forget to include some key files in git).
 If needed, you can delete the release, make some changes, and re-release up until the deadline. **Submit this zip file to Canvas** under the assignment "Project: Code Submission".
 Submit your report separately to Canvas, under the assignment "Project: Report".

 #### Project Poster & Demo
 Each team will submit a poster.
 Your poster will be a single-page document, that will include the following aspects:

 * Short description of the project (OK to reuse text from the project plan/report)
-* Link to public demo site, link to source repo (OK to make the repo public now, or OK to leave as private)
+* Link to source repo (OK to make the repo public now, or OK to leave as private)
 * Short description of the technology stack and overall design decisions
 * Short description of future work that could build on your project - additional features that you think could be interesting, or ideas for refactoring the code.
 * Screenshots of the feature, visually demonstrating the main functionality that you implemented.

 We've created a [sample poster for the "Conversation Areas" feature]({{ site.baseurl }}{% link Examples/conversation-areas-poster.pdf %}), which you might find useful in deciding how to format your poster.
 It's fine to use a different aspect ratio (e.g. portrait instead of landscape), and there are no specific requirements for font size or amount of text.
-Please try to create a document that you feel represents your project, imagine your target audience as a recruiter for a software engineering role: your goal is to demonstrate that you have some experience working on some non-trivial software engineering project.
+Please try to create a document that you feel represents your project, imagine your target audience as a recruiter for a software engineering role: your goal is to demonstrate that you have some experience working on some non-trivial software engineering project. **Posters will be submitted on Canvas**, under the assignment "Project: Poster".

-We will have live (in-person) demos at the project showcase during the class' final exam slot. **Posters will be submitted on Canvas**, under the assignment "Project: Poster".
+We will have live (in-person) demos at the project showcase during the class' final exam slot.
+You may (but are not required to) print your poster and bring it with you.

 #### Individual Reflection
 Create a PDF of your reflection, and submit it to Canvas, under the assignment "Project: Individual Reflection".